 With the Chronograph era over Labradar is the world’s newest technology in obtaining projectile velocities of Rifles, Shotguns (slugs only), Handguns, Pellet Guns, BB Guns, Bow & Arrows, Crossbows and Paintball.
 Labradar performance exceeds any consumer level velocity acquisition system.
 The Labradar works by velocity measurements are based on continuous wave Doppler radar and advanced digital signal processing technologies.
 It continually measures velocities up to 100 yards depending upon the size of the bullet.
 (Smaller bullets do not track as far as large bullets.)

 Doppler Radar is the most precise method of measuring velocities available.
-Its accuracy is not dependant on light conditions or being exactly parallel to photo electric sensors resulting in false readings.
+Its accuracy is not dependent on light conditions or being exactly parallel to photo electric sensors resulting in false readings.
 There is no shooting through a small confined area.
 No dealing with optimal lighting conditions as unlike most light sensing chronographs Labradar is not affected by changes in environmental conditions such as temperature, changing light conditions, rain etc.

 No stopping the firing line to set up and take down equipment.
 The setup of the Labradar simply place the Labradar beside the shooter, not downrange where other systems are prone to damage, point it towards the target and you’re ready to go, Labradar is designed to set besides the shooter as it is triggered by the weapon muzzle blast.
 Currently it is not possible to trigger the radar at a downrange location.